-As an initial wave of Hanryu, which refers to the present vogue of South Korean popular culture spreading across countries such as Japan, Taiwan, Mongolia, Uzbekistan, Thailand, Malaysia, Vietnam, and People's Republic of China, the 20-episode South Korean television drama, Winter Sonata, was first broadcast in Japan in 2003 (Dator & Seo, 2004; Endo & Matsumoto, 2004; Seo, 2005; Onishi, 2005).
-Winter Sonata is a romantic drama.
-Its main theme is about first and pure (platonic and nonsexual) love.
-Other themes consist of friendship and traditional family values.
-The choice of romantic music, beautiful winter scenes, dramatic story, and inclusion of mysterious incidents in the story line all contribute to the drama's gripping narrative.
+Heralding the initial wave of the Hanryu, which refers to the present vogue of South Korean popular culture spreading across countries such as Japan, Taiwan, Mongolia, Uzbekistan, Thailand, Malaysia, Vietnam and the People's Republic of China, the 20-episode South Korean television drama Winter Sonata was first broadcast in Japan in 2003 (Dator and Seo, 2004; Endo and Matsumoto, 2004; Onishi, 2005; Seo, 2005).2 Winter Sonata is a romantic drama.
+Its main theme is about first and pure (platonic and non-sexual) love.
+Other themes include friendship and traditional family values.
+The choice of romantic music, beautiful winter scenes, dramatic plot and the inclusion of mysterious incidents in the story line all contribute to the drama's gripping narrative.

-In 2003, NHK (Japan Broadcasting Corporation) initially aired Winter Sonata in Japan on its satellite channel, NHK BS2 (Kin, 2004; Murakami, 2004; Victoria, 2005).
-Even though the number of viewers was limited because of the needed decoding devices and subscription fees, the drama received high acclaim among Japanese viewers.
-Further, news about the program spread like a brush fire through word of mouth.
+In 2003, NHK initially aired Winter Sonata in Japan on its satellite channel, NHK BS2 (Kin, 2004; Murakami, 2004; Victoria, 2005).
+Even though the number of viewers was limited because of the decoding devices and subscription fees necessary to receive this channel, the drama received high acclaim among Japanese viewers.
+News about the program spread like wildfire.
 Responding to the explosive interest in Winter Sonata, NHK decided to rebroadcast the drama on the same satellite channel later in 2003.
-The second broadcast fueled the popularity of Winter Sonata, leading NHK to broadcast the drama again in April, 2004 through the NHK general channel which reached many more Japanese viewers (Victoria, 2005).

-Through these consecutively repeated broadcasts, Winter Sonata grabbed the hearts of millions of Japanese viewers.
+The second broadcast fueled the popularity of the series, leading NHK to broadcast the drama again in April 2004 through the NHK general channel, which reached many more Japanese viewers (Victoria, 2005).
+NHK BS2 then broadcast the uncut version of Winter Sonata in late December 2004.
+Through these repeated broadcasts, Winter Sonata grabbed the hearts of millions of Japanese viewers.

-Such a Korean pop culture boom in Japan, initiated by Winter Sonata, is especially surprising given the hostile historical and political relationship between the two countries and their people.
-The animosity has its roots in Japan's annexation of the Korean peninsula, and its brutal exploitation of Korean people, both men and women, for over three decades (1909~1945) by the end of World War II (Dudden, 2004).
-South Korean and Japanese governments still have unsolved issues over territorial rights of an island (Takeshima in Japanese and Dokdo in Korean), which is in the sea between the two countries (Endo & Matsumoto, 2004), and Korean "comfort women," who were brutally forced into sexual labor during World War II for Japanese soldiers.
-Further, around two million Koreans, many as slave laborers, were transported to work in Japan during the colonial period.
-Many of their Korean descendents still live in Japan without Japanese citizenship.
-Those descendents of Korean immigrants are called Zainichi Korean (literally "Korean residents in Japan") and they number approximately 700,000 (Han et al., 2007).
-These historical events have strained the relationship between the Japanese people (especially those in the older generation) and the South Koreans, North Koreans, and Zainichi Koreans.
+This boom of Korean pop culture in Japan, initiated by Winter Sonata, is especially surprising given the historically hostile relationship between the two countries and their people.
+The animosity has its roots in Japan's annexation of the Korean peninsula, and its brutal exploitation of the Korean people, both men and women, for over three decades (1909-45) until the end of the Second World War (Dudden, 2004).
+South Korean and Japanese governments still have unresolved issues over territorial rights of an island (Takeshima in Japanese and Dokdo in Korean) that lies in the sea between the two countries (Endo and Matsumoto, 2004), and the Korean 'comfort women', who were brutally forced into sexual labor during the Second World War for Japanese soldiers.3 Furthermore, around 2 million Koreans, many as slave laborers, were transported to work in Japan during the colonial period.
+Many of their Korean descendants still live in Japan without Japanese citizenship.
+These descendants of Korean immigrants are called Zainichi Koreans (literally 'Korean residents in Japan') and they number approximately 700,000 (Han et al., 2007).
+These historical events have strained the relationship between the Japanese people (especially those of the older generation) and the South and North Koreans and Zainichi Koreans.